 Can an IRA Be Used as Loan Collateral?

 The Internal Revenue Service is very clear on the use of an IRA as collateral for a loan; it is strictly prohibited.
 This means a brokerage IRA cannot be used as an asset for an options account.
 It is also prohibited to leverage the IRA in any way, meaning by writing a note as collateral in a private bet.

 IRAs are protected assets under federal law.
 While every state has slightly different protection values, the base value of $1 million is protected from creditor claims, judgments and bankruptcy.
 This benefit helps protect the federal government from having insolvent individuals rely on federal resources at a later date because retirement assets are exhausted.
-So while a debt claim representative may try to bully you into using retirement assets to pay off a debt, you are not required to and they are not able to place a judgment on your IRA.
+So while a debt claim representative may try to bully you into using retirement assets to pay off a debt, you are not required to, and they are not able to place a judgment on your IRA.

-For example, filing and being approved for Medicaid requires less than $2,000 in countable assets.
-Cash, bank deposits, brokerage assets, real estate and retirement funds, including IRA money are considered a countable asset.
+For example, filing and being approved for Medicaid in California (known as Medi-Cal) requires less than $2,000 in countable assets.
+Cash, bank deposits, brokerage assets, real estate and retirement distributions can all be considered countable assets.

 Countable assets are those assets and resources that are included by Medicaid as net worth.
 Non-countable assets are considered exempt from net worth, such as a single car, household items, or a burial plot.
 IRAs may be countable based on individual state eligibility criteria.
 Some people must "spend down" assets in order to qualify for Medicaid.

 With more than 15 years of professional writing experience, Kimberlee finds it fun to take technical mumbo-jumbo and make it fun!
 Her first career was in financial services and insurance.